singapore vegan travel guide

 Resources for vegan dining in Singapore

 Abillion: a mobile app designed to support and grow the global vegan and sustainability movement.
-Its primary function is to help users discover vegan-friendly products, restaurants, and eco-conscious brands while contributing to social causes.
+Its primary function is to help users discover vegan-friendly products, restaurants and brands while contributing to social causes.

 Fussy Traveller Club Playing Cards: created by fellow vegan travellers, this pack of cards also has translations in 52 languages for ”I’m vegan”, ”I do not eat meat, fish, dairy, or any animal products”.
-This will come handy in Singapore, while communicating the need for vegan food at Chinese restaurants, for example.
-Get yours*
+It will come handy in Singapore (and nearby Thailand and Vietnam), while communicating the need for vegan food.
+Get one*

 Food courts and hawker stalls tend to be meat and seafood heavy, you need to know which specific spots to go to.
-A lot of high-end restaurants in malls seem to cater to meat eaters, and it was disturbing to come across roasted ducks displayed on widows : (
+A lot of high-end restaurants seem to cater to meat eaters, and it was disturbing to come across roasted ducks displayed on windows : (

 Plant based milk is not widely available in cafés..
-Starbucks and Coffee Bean Tea Leaf have soy or oat milk, but charge $1 extra.
+Starbucks and Coffee Bean Tea Leaf have soy or oat milk, but with surcharge.
 Here are some vegan spots:

 • Oatberry – plant based in Orchard, offering gluten-free options, including waffles and açai bowls.